-Our experienced lawyers at the Abrate & Olsen Law Group understand that when you are in need of our legal services, you may have many questions you are looking for answers to.
-We always welcome you to schedule a free consultation to discuss your unique legal needs and situation.
+Our experienced lawyers at the Abrate & Olsen Law Group understand that you may have many questions when it comes to legal matters that are affecting your life.
+We always welcome you to schedule a consultation to discuss your unique legal needs and situation.

 Criminal Defense FAQ

-Can the Police ask questions before placing me under arrest?
+Can the police ask questions if you are not under arrest?

-The Police are able to ask basic, identifying information questions without violating the Miranda requirement.
+The police can only ask basic, identifying information questions without violating the Miranda requirement.
 Do not provide information beyond your name, address, date of birth, and social security number.
 Be polite and respectfully decline to answer additional questions.

 Yes.
 The Supreme Court has consistently ruled that Police Officers can lie and manipulate information in order to obtain a confession from you.

 Not necessarily.
-The victim can voice concerns or opinions, but the State actually is prosecuting the case.
-Once charges are filed, the State becomes the victim in the case.
-The State will surely run into difficulty if the victim refuses to show up for Court or changes a story during testimony.
+The victim can voice concerns or opinions, but the state is prosecuting the case.
+Once charges are filed, the state becomes the victim in the case.
+The state will surely run into difficulty if the victim refuses to show up for court or changes a story during testimony.
 This is more often seen in domestic violence cases where the parties have reconciled.

 Do all criminal cases go to trial?

-In fact, very few cases actually make it to the trial stage.
-The majority of all criminal cases are resolved through some type of plea bargaining arrangement prior to trial.
-Each case is unique and a plea bargain or trial setting depends upon the strength of the case, evidence and testimony, and even the Court or specific Judge.
+Very few cases make it to the trial stage.
+The majority of all criminal cases are resolved through some type of plea-bargaining arrangement prior to trial.
+Each case is unique and a plea bargain or trial setting depends upon the strength of the case, evidence and testimony, and even the court or specific judge.

-Do I have to let the Police search my vehicle?
-What about my house?
+Do I have to let the police search my home or vehicle?

-The Fourth Amendment to the Constitution of the United States of America states: “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.”
 Police are held to specific rules and guidelines when it comes to conducting searches.
 A search warrant for a home must be specific in nature.
-Officers may only search the place explicitly described in the search warrant.
+Officers may only search the location explicitly described in the search warrant.
 Police can remove items so long as they are described in the warrant.
 However, if additional contraband is in “plain view” during the search, Police may remove it as well and potentially file criminal charges.
 Vehicle searches are a different matter.
 Officers can legally search a vehicle if contraband is in “plain view.”
-Police can also search a vehicle if they develop probable cause.
-For example, a strong odor of marijuana coming from a vehicle will likely lead to a search.
-In all other instances, a search warrant is required unless consent to search is given.
-DO NOT EVER PROVIDE A WRITTEN OR VERBAL CONSENT TO SEARCH YOUR VEHICLE!!!
+Do not ever provide a written or verbal consent to search your vehicle.
 Police must have probable cause to search.
-Do not provide them with probable cause!!!
+Do not provide them with a probable cause!

 What is probable cause?